wp-plugins/zopim-live-chat/readme.txt

 == Usage ==

-After enabling the plug in, head on to the widget customization page to change settings and integrate it's look and feel with your site.
+After enabling the plug in, head on to the widget customization page to change settings and integrate its look and feel to match your site.
 When done, enable it by visiting the account configuration page and completing the instant signup process.

 == Installation ==

 *Server Requirements:* PHP4 or PHP5 with PHP Curl installed.

 *Wordpress versions:* Wordpress 2.7 and up.

-*Thanks for using us* :)